Good cops, bad cops

 The more time a parent spends working away from their child, the higher the chance they’ll feel they’re the bad cop.
 A parent who doesn’t do any work away from their child has a 28.9% chance of being the bad cop, compared to a 37.5% chance if they work a 40-hour week.
 Parents working especially long hours (60 hours per week) have a 42.2% chance of being the bad cop (20% higher than a typical parent).

 This might contribute to why dads are more likely to feel like bad cops, as in 2018, 9 in 10 fathers worked 30 or more hours per week, compared with 5 in 10 mothers.
+While traditional gender roles are changing, perhaps some fathers who occupy the ‘breadwinner’ role feel a greater distance from their children due to the long hours spent at work or commuting.
+Our guide on life insurance for dads covers some of the ways fathers can balance their work lives with protecting their family’s finances.

 As well as more often feeling like the bad cop, dads were 2.6 times more likely to say they thought their child’s favourite parent was their mother (44%) than mums were to say their child’s favourite parent was their father (17%).